 Since Anzac Day, there have been three smaller slips at these same two locations.

-Approximately 7600 vehicles on average use the Gorge every day when it’s open.
-Approximately 1100 of these vehicles are trucks.
+Approximately 7,600 vehicles on average used the Gorge every day when it was open.
+Approximately 1,100 of these vehicles were trucks.

 A safe and reliable road between the Manawatū, Tararua District, Hawke’s Bay and northern Wairarapa is essential for the economic wellbeing of New Zealand and our communities.
 The Transport Agency is committed to find the best long-term solution that will support economic development and growth for the central and lower North Island through a safe, efficient and resilient state highway network.